 Home / Explore Programs / Special Programs / Corrections Education Program Corrections Education Program Jackson College offers courses in several corrections institutions in Michigan.
 Have you graduated from high school, earned your high school equivalency certificate, and/or taken college courses?
 Do you want to earn an Associates Degree and/or transfer credit?
 Are you Class 1 Misconduct free for the last six months?
 If you said “Yes!” to all of the above questions, you may qualify to enroll.
-Talk to your school principal or have your sponsor contact us at 517.796.8413.
-Program Requirements In order to qualify for JCCEP, prospective students must meet the following requirements: GED completion, earned HS diploma, and/or prior college credit MDOC Security Level I or II 6 months clear conduct Financial support to cover tuition and fees each semester Agreement to enroll in assigned courses Most students must be within 30-96 months of their earliest release date (ERD) depending on their programming requirements Students that do not meet the eligibility criteria for Pell may still choose to participate if they are 6 months class 1 misconduct free and have a sponsor to pay tuition and fees for classes enrolled in.
-All JCCEP students are expected to be on their best behavior at all times.
+Send a note to the MDOC College Program Coordinator (CPC) or the school principal expressing interest in college.
+Program Requirements In order to qualify for JCCEP, prospective students must meet the following requirements: GED completion, earned HS diploma, and/or prior college credit MDOC Security Level I or II 6 months clear conduct Financial aid eligible to cover tuition and fees each semester Agreement to enroll in assigned courses Most students must have more than 30 months before their earliest release date (ERD) depending on their programming requirements All JCCEP students are expected to be on their best behavior at all times.
 Students can be removed, solely at the discretion of the MDOC, from the program, class(es) they are enrolled in, and the correctional facility where they are housed if they receive a misconduct ticket.
 Tuition and fees are not refundable.
-Steps to Enroll Potential Student should kite their MDOC School Principal if they meet earliest release date and security level requirements.
-Sponsor/family member can call the JCCEP Office at 517.796.8413 to have their potential student added to our prospective students list.
-Potential Student will be vetted for eligibility requirements by MDOC first and JC Second.
-Once the Potential Student has been verified JCCEP will provide an application and FAFSA to the potential student for completion.
-If the student is awarded Pell, MDOC will make the transfer to one of the JCCEP participating facilities.
-Degree Programs Associate in General Studies Associate in Arts Associate in Science (only at select facilities) Associate in Applied Science – Business Administration Associate in Arts – Business Administration Certificate – Public Administration and Management Current Facilities Central Michigan Correctional Facility (STF)320 N. Hubbard, St. Louis, MI 48880Gus Harrison Correctional Facility (ARF)2727 E Beecher St, Adrian, MI 49221G.
-Robert Cotton Correctional Facility (JCF)3500 N Elm Ave, Jackson, MI 49201Jackson Cooper St. Correctional Facility (JCS)3100 Cooper St, Jackson, MI 49201Lakeland Correctional Facility (LCF)141 1st St, Coldwater, MI 49036Milan Federal Prison (FCE)4004 Arkona Rd, Milan, MI 48160Parnall Correctional Facility (SMT)1780 E Parnall Rd, Jackson, MI 49201Women’s Huron Valley Correctional Facility (WHV)3201 Bemis Rd, Ypsilanti, MI 48197** Offenders not currently located at these facilities may be eligible for a transfer to participate in the program** Paying for College JCCEP Subscription Rates Tuition subscription rates are the same for both in district and out of district students.
-1-5 Credits: $925 6-8 Credits: $1,849 9-11 Credits: $2,774 12 Credits: $3,698 Making the choice to pursue a college degree has both short term and long term benefits.
+Steps to Enroll Potential Student should send a note to the MDOC CPC or School Principal expressing interest in college if they meet earliest release date and security level requirements.
+Potential Student will be vetted for eligibility requirements by MDOC/Milan FBOP first and JC Second.
+Once the Potential Student has been verified and provided as an approved student to JCCEP, JCCEP will provide an application and FAFSA to the potential student for completion.
+At times, the MDOC may need to transfer a student to a facility that offer JC classes.
+This is done at the sole discretion of the MDOC.
+Degree Programs Associate in General Studies Associate in Arts Associate in Science (only at select facilities and with previous applicable college credits) Associate in Applied Science – Business Administration Associate in Arts – Public Administration & Management Certificate – Public Administration and Management Certificate – Business Management Current Facilities Central Michigan Correctional Facility (STF)320 N. Hubbard, St. Louis, MI 48880Gus Harrison Correctional Facility (ARF)2727 E Beecher St, Adrian, MI 49221G.
+Robert Cotton Correctional Facility (JCF)3500 N Elm Ave, Jackson, MI 49201Jackson Cooper St. Correctional Facility (JCS)3100 Cooper St, Jackson, MI 49201Milan Federal Prison (FCE)4004 Arkona Rd, Milan, MI 48160Parnall Correctional Facility (SMT)1780 E Parnall Rd, Jackson, MI 49201Women’s Huron Valley Correctional Facility (WHV)3201 Bemis Rd, Ypsilanti, MI 48197** MDOC offenders not currently located at these facilities may be eligible for a transfer to participate in the program.
+Transfers are at the sole discretion of the MDOC** Paying for College JCCEP Subscription Rates Tuition subscription rates are the same for both in-district and out-of-district students.
+These rates include use of textbooks and approved supplies for courses.
+1 credit: $296 2 credits: $629 3 credits: $925 4 credits: $1,220 5 credits: $1,553 6 credits: $1,849 7 credits: $2,145 8 credits: $2,478 9 credits: $2,774 10 credits: $3,069 11 credits: $3,402 12–15 credits: $3,698 Making the choice to pursue a college degree has both short term and long term benefits.
 As with anything of value, college comes at a cost.
 Jackson College strives to provide students with the best education possible.
 Students in the Jackson College Corrections Education Program have two ways for paying for college.
-Self-Pay: Students that exceed 96 months or that do not meet the eligibility criteria for Pell may still choose to participate if they are 6 months class 1 misconduct free and have a sponsor to pay tuition and fees for classes enrolled in.
 Grant: Many students in the JCCEP qualify for the Second Chance Pell grant.
-This federal grant covers the cost of tuition, leaving little or no balance.
+This federal grant covers the cost of tuition.
 Scholarships: Students may also earn, qualify, or be selected for a scholarship to assist with tuition.
 The Michigan Indian Tuition Waiver is an example of this. *Tuition and fees are subject to change by the Board of Trustees.
 Total costs are determined by the number of billing contact hours and course fees for which you register.
 The student fee is based on the number of billing contact hours.
-Wood, Lynn Director, Corrections Education Program woodlynnm@jccmi.edu 517.796.8431 Enrici, Christina Corrections Education Student Support Specialist enricichristim@jccmi.edu 517.796.8435 Explore Programs Degrees & Certificates View All Degrees & Certificates Academic Pathways Business & Computer Technology Pathway Health Sciences Pathway Liberal Arts Pathway Professional Trades Pathway Science, Engineering & Math Pathway Social Sciences Pathway Workforce Training Rapid Training Professional Development Community & Personal Learning Community Workshops Youth Summer Programs Personal Interest Classes Middle & High School Programs Dual Enrollment Online Learning Special Programs Corrections Education Program Honors Leadership
+Wood, Lynn Director, Corrections Education Program woodlynnm@jccmi.edu 517.796.8431 Enrici, Christina Corrections Education Student Support Specialist enricichristim@jccmi.edu 517.796.8435 Explore Programs Degrees & Certificates View All Degrees & Certificates Academic Pathways Business & Computer Technology Pathway Health Sciences Pathway Liberal Arts Pathway Professional Trades Pathway Science, Engineering & Math Pathway Social Sciences Pathway Workforce Training Community & Personal Learning Community Workshops Youth Camps & Workshops Personal Interest Classes Middle & High School Programs Dual Enrollment Online Learning Special Programs Corrections Education Program Honors Leadership

 Enrici, Christina Corrections Education Student Support Specialist enricichristim@jccmi.edu 517.796.8435